What Is Cybersecurity Framework: Why You Need It

 Core FunctionWhat It MeansHouse Blueprint AnalogyIT Professional's Focus (Example)

-DetectPutting systems in place to quickly identify when a security breach occurs.Setting up motion detectors and security cameras that alert you to an intruder.Deploying SIEM (Security Information and Event Management) systems, intrusion detection systems (IDS), log analysis, continuous monitoring.
+DetectPutting systems in place to quickly identify when a security breach occurs.Setting up motion detectors and security cameras that alert you to an intruder.Deploying SIEM (Security Information and Event Management) systems, intrusion detection systems (IDS), log analysis, and continuous monitoring.

-RespondHaving a plan to take action once a security incident is detected.Calling the police, containing the intruder, and assessing the immediate damage.Developing incident response plans, activating playbooks, isolating compromised systems, communicating with stakeholders.
+RespondHaving a plan to take action once a security incident is detected.Calling the police, containing the intruder, and assessing the immediate damage.Developing incident response plans, activating playbooks, isolating compromised systems, and communicating with stakeholders.

 A Foundation for Modern Defense